opnfv/vswitchperf/docs/userguide/testusage.rst

             "normal" - execute vSwitch, VNF and traffic generator "trafficgen" - execute only traffic generator
             "trafficgen-off" - execute vSwitch and VNF
+            "trafficgen-pause" - execute vSwitch and VNF but wait before traffic transmission

 In case, that VSPERF is executed in "trafficgen" mode, then configuration of traffic generator should be configured through --test-param option.